 Yes.
 You must re-apply for financial aid each year by completing the FAFSA or renewal application.

 You are considered a veteran to fill out the FAFSA if you have engaged in active duty in the U.S. Armed Forces (Army, Navy, Air Force, Marines, or Coast Guard) or are a National Guard or Reserve enlistee.
-You must not have been dishonorable.
+You must not have been dishonorably discharged.
 If they called you to active duty for other than state or training purposes, you were a cadet or midshipman at one of the service academies.
-If you are not on active duty in the Army, Navy, Air Force, Marines, or Coast Guard but will be a veteran by June 30, 2023, you are considered a veteran for FAFSA purposes.
+If you are not on active duty in the Army, Navy, Air Force, Marines, or Coast Guard but will be a veteran by June 30 of the academic year of your attendance, you are considered a veteran for FAFSA purposes.

 While we recommend that you complete your tax return before filling out your FAFSA, it is unnecessary.
 You can fill out the FAFSA using estimated information from your W-2.
 Any significant discrepancies between your FAFSA and your tax return may significantly impact any initial financial aid award you receive.

-If you are still waiting to receive your SAR Acknowledgement within two weeks or SAR within four weeks after submitting your application, call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
+If you are having issues with locating your FAFSA Submission Summary after submitting your FAFSA we advise call the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
 You can use the automated system to determine whether your application has been processed or request duplicate report copies.
 You will need to provide your Social Security Number and the first two letters of your last name.
-You can also check the status of your FAFSA and print a copy of your SAR here https://studentaid.gov/h/apply-for-aid/fafsa.
+You can also check the status of your FAFSA and print a copy of your FAFSA Submission Summary.
 If you apply for FAFSA on the Web, you will get a confirmation notice after clicking Submit My FAFSA.

 The financial aid application process is complete when the following exist: